relaxtakenotes/gmod-workshop-archive/README.md

 # gmod-workshop-archive
- Lets you archive metadata of workshop items (Intended for GMOD)
+ Lets you archive metadata and preview images of workshop items (Intended for GMOD)

 This will most likely work for other games utilizing the steam workshop.